yy/dviz-course/README.md

 visualization techniques.
 The hands-on exercises using Python stack and D3.js will be an integral part of the course.

+# Course objectives

+By the end of the course, you are expected to understand, explain, and handle basic types of data, analyze them using basic exploratory visualization techniques, and create explanatory web-based visualizations.
+You will also be able to evaluate the effectiveness of data visualizations based on the principles of human perception, design, types of data, and visualization techniques.

 # Basic Information